 While working with them, Bowly closely observed the dynamics that took place when the infants were separated from their caregivers for significant periods.
 He noticed that separation left a permanent imprint on the child’s psyche about feelings of abandonment, which later influenced the nature of their attachment style in romantic relationships.

 Most people don’t remember the emotional and psychological distress they may have experienced as a baby or the type of dynamic that played out between them and their caregivers.
-It’s lodged deep in their psyche, in an obscure region of their subconscious mind.
+It’s lodged deep in their psyche, in obscure corners of their subconscious mind.

-Sadly, it’s the dysfunctional forms of relating that are often showcased in mainstream culture because of the high drama these love stories usually involve.
-Movies such as ‘The Notebook‘, songs like ‘With or Without You‘ by U2, and the emotional ups and downs of an onscreen couple such as Ross and Rachael in ‘Friends‘ reinforce the normalcy of unhealthy attachment styles.
+Sadly, it’s the dysfunctional forms of relating that are often showcased in mainstream culture because of the high drama these love stories involve.
+Movies such as ‘The Notebook‘, songs like ‘With or Without You‘ by U2, and the emotional ups and downs of an onscreen couple such as Ross and Rachael in ‘Friends‘ normalize unhealthy attachment styles.

-Emotional struggle and longing for an unrequited love are not requisite for a happy ending.
-Even if that has been your story until now, you can rewrite it by shifting your patterns in intimacy that don’t serve you and enter into a healthier chapter.
+Emotional struggle and longing for an unrequited love do not lead to happy endings.
+Even if that has been your story until now, you can rewrite it by shifting your patterns in intimacy that don’t serve you and move on to a healthier chapter.
 You deserve all the happiness, support, and comfort that a loving relationship offers.

 All my best on your journey,